horsecz/i3pc-configs/README.md

 # Bugs
 - Cava autostarts only rarely
 - BT status on polybar shows 'off' only when BT service is stopped (not BT itself)
+- Absoulte paths in configs (recommended to check configs and edit them)

 # Prerequisites
 - Linux OS